fkymy/minishell-helper/README.md

 ![mini shell of love](https://repository-images.githubusercontent.com/336699843/e13c1180-6bf2-11eb-9b61-49f5cfcac5e9)

-> The goal is to make your shell
+> The goal is to make your own shell
 If it moves like bash,
 If it doesn't crash
 It's a beautiful, one and only, minishell.